-The recipe’s base is a beef broth, as described in one of my former recipes, and it would be best to make it from scratch.
-In Germany you can buy the Leberknoedel pre-cooked in cans or frozen, unfortunately not in the USA.
-I think the import is allowed.
-So we have to make them!
+The recipe’s base is a beef broth, as described in one of my former recipes, and it would be best to make this broth from scratch.
+In Germany you can buy the Leberknödel pre-cooked in cans or frozen, unfortunately not in the USA (they cannot be imported).
+The good thing is that we can make them at home.
 Happy Cooking!

 Ingredients German Liver Dumpling Soup

 2 liter beef broth – How to Make Beef Broth –

 fresh herbs, such as parsley, chives, tarragon, thyme, lovage (Liebstoeckel)

 – Bring the broth in a bigger pan to a boil (Alternatively you can use organic instant beef or vegetable broth).

 – Run the beef and liver through a meat grinder.

 – Add the meat into a bowl and mix it with onions, herbs and eggs.

 – Squeeze the water thoroughly out of the rolls, combine with the meat.